joe7575/techage/manuals/manual_ta4_EN.md

 The TA4 gaze sensor generates a command when the block is viewed/focused by the owner or other configured players and sends a second command when the block is no longer focused.
 It thus serves as a replacement for buttons/switches, for example to open/close doors.

 The TA4 Gaze Sensor can only be programmed using the open-end wrench menu.
+If you have an open-end wrench in your hand, the sensor does not trigger, even if it is focused.

 [ta4_gaze_sensor|image]